-Throughout the continuum of care, therapists focus on using massed practice to help stroke patients improve the side effects of stroke.
+Throughout the continuum of care, therapists focus on using massed practice to help stroke patients improve the effects of stroke.

-For example, physical therapists will help stroke patients practice physical therapy stroke exercises to help improve mobility.
+For example, physical therapists will help stroke patients practice physical therapy stroke exercises to help improve strength and mobility.
 The exercises are practiced repetitiously to stimulate neuroplasticity and recruit new brain tissue to control movement.

 If you can practice it, the brain can get better at it thanks to neuroplasticity.